 I joined the Information Security Group (ISG) at Royal Holloway, University of London in September 2002, as a Lecturer.
 I am currently a full Professor of Information Security at the ISG, the director of the Smart card and IoT Security Centre (SCC), and the director of the RHUL Transformative Digital Technologies, Security and Society Catalyst.

-I am a computer scientist by education and an information security specialist by profession.
-I have received my B.Sc.
-(Bachelor of Science) in Computer Science at Lancaster University in 1995.
-My M.Sc.
-(Master of Science) in Information Security at Royal Holloway, University of London in 1996.
-My Ph.D. degree in Information Security, at Royal Holloway, University of London in 2000.
-For my PhD thesis (“Secure Logging Mechanisms for Smart cards“) I investigated how log files could be effectively maintained within smart cards.
-Furthermore, I also designed and implemented, in Java cards, some secure log file download protocols.
-These protocols securely extract the log files from the card and send them in another entity which does not suffer from immediate storage restrictions.
-My PhD research was sponsored by Mondex International Ltd. and my supervisors were Prof. Chris Mitchell and Prof. Dieter Gollmann.
-I have also completed my MBA (Masters in Business Administration – Part Time) in International Management, School of Management at Royal Holloway in 2005.
+I am an information security specialist by profession, with a background in computer science.
+I hold a B.Sc. in Computer Science from Lancaster University (1995), an M.Sc. in Information Security from Royal Holloway (1996), and a Ph.D. in Information Security from Royal Holloway (2000).
+My PhD thesis (“Secure Logging Mechanisms for Smart cards“) focused on investigating how log files can be effectively maintained within smart cards.
+Furthermore, I designed some novel, secure log file download protocols and implemented these in Java cards; these protocols securely extract log files from a smart card and migrate them to another entity that does not suffer from immediate storage restrictions.
+My PhD research was sponsored by Mondex International Ltd., and supervised by Prof. Chris Mitchell and Prof. Dieter Gollmann.
+Moreover, I hold an MBA in International Management from the School of Business and Management at Royal Holloway (2005).

 Full CV available upon request: Contact Info